 “Uh, great,” I sneezed at the powdering, going Calcutta pushcart straight up my nose as I filled my earthenware dish.
 “This flat spoon’s cool, or…”

-“Nope, I’m OK, got the hang of it,” I fumbled, trying to position and re-cock them without a second glance, sure as a surgeon gripping a Metzenbaum, only these tools had a manual all their own.
+“Nope, I’m okay, got the hang of it,” I fumbled, trying to position and re-cock them without a second glance, only these tools had a manual all their own.

 “Hmm, Burger King, forks and knives, churches.”
 She flapped her dyed cloth napkin, no masking her disdain.
 “What exactly is your trip here, anyway?”